abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/lesson/readme.md

 export default Button;
 ```

-And this is what the updated `Fruits.js` looks like using our new buttons:
+And this is what the updated `Fruits.jsx` looks like using our new buttons:

 ```js
 import React, { useState } from "react";